aiden200/Aha-/instructions/distributed_instructions.md

 Make sure to create everything in the same region.
 I used `East Coast (NY2)`.
 I would advice to do the same, since all the powerful clusters are only available in the NY2 region.

 1. Create 1x Private network.
 Assign all machines to the private network upon creation.
-2. Create 4x nodes of `A6000x2` (multi-GPU) with `ML-in-a-Box` as operating system - make sure to select the private network created.
+2. Create 1 node of `A6000x2` (multi-GPU), 250GB as the drive, with `ML-in-a-Box` as operating system - make sure to select the private network created.
 3. Create 1 Network drive (250 GB)